 Lake Whitingham Is A Beautifully Clear Lake In Vermont

-Here in Vermont, Lake Champlain pretty much reigns supreme.
-It gets a lot of the attention when it comes to day trips and coastal fun, but there are plenty of other awesome lakes and ponds in the state to explore.
-Here’s one of the clearest lakes in Vermont that has gorgeously blue water and lots to do.
+When it comes to lakes in Vermont, Lake Champlain pretty much reigns supreme.
+It gets a lot of attention when it comes to day trips and coastal fun, but there are plenty of other awesome lakes and ponds in the state to explore.
+You can stop googling “clearest lakes near me” because Lake Whitingham has gorgeously blue water and lots to do.

-Have you been to this gorgeous spot?
+Have you been to Lake Whitingham in Vermont?
 Know of any other awesome swimming holes in Vermont?
 We’d love to hear your thoughts.
 And if you love visiting Vermont’s lakes, check out our guide to 13 of the best lakes in Vermont.

 Clearest Lake In Vermont

 What are some other beautiful lakes to visit in Vermont?